GGEMS/ggems/doc/source/generality.rst

     ElementType = MET_FLOAT
     ElementDataFile = phantom_pet_hu.raw

-GGEMS is able to import data with ElementType defined as: ``MET_FLOAT, MET_UINT, MET_USHORT, MET_UCHAR``.
+GGEMS is able to import data with ElementType defined as: ``MET_FLOAT, MET_UINT, MET_SHORT, MET_USHORT, MET_UCHAR``.
 The offset value is the point position that defined the center of the frame.
 This offset, is then used to translate the phantom accordingly, as shown to the figure:

 .. image:: images/image_offset.png
     :scale: 75%